raspibolt/raspibolt/bonus/lightning/balance-of-satoshis.md

 * Type `/start`
 * Type `/newbot` and follow the instructions (choose a bot name, username)
 * Once the bot is created, the BotFather will give you a HTTP API token, copy it and keep it somewhere safe (like in a password manager).
 Note that if you lose this token, you could always get it agin by typing `/myBot` in the BotFather feed.
 * You also get a link to your bot (in the form: t.me/[your_bot_username]) click on it and it will redirect you to your new bot feed.
-Keep Telegram open.
+Keep Telegram opened.

 ### Torify